Skip to content

 Force

-The manipulation of energy, information, and physical causation.
+The manipulation of energy, information and the physical world.
 Force Traditions act on the world directly: they produce, direct, or transform energy; encode and decode information; alter physical cause-and-effect chains.
 Effects are typically visible, measurable, and immediate.
-Default Attribute tendency: Wit, though Body and Speed expressions exist.

 Genre Catalog Examples